Transparency Statement – Guidance for clients

 For information on the level of cover being maintained this year by each barrister, please contact a member of the Practice Management Team by clicking here.

 To view the standard terms and conditions under which Landmark Chambers accepts instructions, please click here.
+For further information regarding our terms of work, client care and Landmark’s Complaints Procedure, please click here to be taken to the relevant details.

 For further information, please contact the Bar Standards Board on: 020 7611 1444, or email: ContactUs@BarStandardsBoard.org.uk.